AND KEEPING CLIENTS

 d.
 Do other attorneys cover motions or other legal proceedings for

 e.
-Does the retainer agreement clearly set forth that only Lawyer A
+Does the engagement agreement clearly set forth that only Lawyer A

 is responsible for the management and oversight of this matter?